-- Tapping on the "1x" will let you switch between the wide-angle and telephoto lens on the iPhone 13 Pro and iPhone 13 Pro Max.
+- Tapping on the "1x" will let you switch between the wide-angle and telephoto lens on the Pro and Pro Max variants.
 The double arrow at the top right switches to the selfie camera.
 The ultra-wide-angle cameras do not (currently) support Cinematic Mode.

 - Apple iPhone: from iPhone XS/XR

 - iPad Pro 12.9 inch: 3rd generation and above